nnethercote/perf-book/src/build-configuration.md

 [release build]: https://doc.rust-lang.org/cargo/reference/profiles.html#release
 [dev build]: https://doc.rust-lang.org/cargo/reference/profiles.html#dev

-A release build typically runs *much* faster than a dev build.
-10-100x speedups over dev builds are common!

 Dev builds are the default.
+They are good for debugging, but are not optimized.
-They are produced if you run `cargo build`, `cargo run`, or `rustc` without any additional options.
-Dev builds are good for debugging, but are not optimized.
+They are produced if you run `cargo build` or `cargo run`.
+(Alternatively, running `rustc` without additional options also produces an unoptimized build.)

 Consider the following final line of output from a `cargo build` run.
 ```text
 Finished dev [unoptimized + debuginfo] target(s) in 29.80s
 ```
-The `[unoptimized + debuginfo]` indicates that a dev build has been produced.
+This output indicates that a dev build has been produced.
 The compiled code will be placed in the `target/debug/` directory. `cargo run` will run the dev build.

-Release builds are more optimized than dev builds.
-They also omit some checks, such as debug assertions and integer overflow checks.
-Produce one with `cargo build --release`, `cargo run --release`, or `rustc -O`.
-(Alternatively, `rustc` has multiple other options for optimized builds, such as `-C opt-level`.)
+In comparison, release builds are much more optimized, omit debug assertions and integer overflow checks, and omit debug info.
+10-100x speedups over dev builds are common!
+They are produced if you run `cargo build --release` or `cargo run --release`.
+(Alternatively, `rustc` has multiple options for optimized builds, such as `-O` and `-C opt-level`.)
 This will typically take longer than a dev build because of the additional optimizations.

 Consider the following final line of output from a `cargo build --release` run.
 ```text
 Finished release [optimized] target(s) in 1m 01s
 ```
-The `[optimized]` indicates that a release build has been produced.
+This output indicates that a release build has been produced.
 The compiled code will be placed in the `target/release/` directory. `cargo run --release` will run the release build.

 See the [Cargo profile documentation] for more details about the differences between dev builds (which use the `dev` profile) and release builds (which use